art-abdulwadud/CharityCrowd-Server/README.md

 ## Features

 - **User Management:**
-  - Users can create accounts.
+  - Admin users can view list of all users
   - Admin users can manage user roles.
 - **Project Management:**
   - Users can add projects.